umd-cmsc423/f2024_project5_sample/README.md

-# f2024_project5_sample
+# CMSC423 Fall 2024: Project 5 skeleton and test data

-sample project 5 skeleton and test data
+Test input is under `test_input` and sample output is under `test_output`.